THINKER - in - RESIDENCE

 Our work together is based on your requirements.
 We can work as often as your budget and time permits, but the more frequent our face to face collaboration, the greater uptake we might expect for change.
 For change to take effect and to be sustained, you need to think about it over the longer term!
 For additional information about the investment opportunities in your team, please contact Deborah.

-We have some limited opportunities for the program in 2023.
+We have some very limited opportunities for the program in 2025.

-Sometimes it takes professional courage to untangle the 'conceptual knots' in our practice so we may take leadership in early childhood education more seriously.
+Sometimes it takes professional courage to untangle the 'conceptual knots' in our practice so we may take educational leadership in early childhood settings more seriously.

 As a guide only, here are a few options to consider if you are standalone or a small group of settings: